-- All of our Secondary 1 students were given diagnostic testing at the beginning of the year to ascertain grade level and ability.
-Those below grade level were immediately assigned Learning Centre blocks. - Most of our AdHoc meetings began with the first student on the agenda's teachers being invited and all present shared and brainstormed ways to help. - We continued working with the board Work-Study coordinator, as well as arranging some in-school placements that were set up via our Resource teacher such as working in the cafeteria, recycling, and visiting CFER.
-Outside placements include Tim Horton's and Papillon. - The cycle 1 vice-principal arranged meetings at key points in the year for all teachers of our English Immersion group to discuss strategies. - We continued with interdisciplinary team meetings with parents of students not expected to graduate to look at alternative pathways. - Continuation of academic programs tailored to assist at-risk students having difficulties: Secondary 2,3,4, Annex Math , Annex Secondary 3 and 4 Science, TLC math support Secondary 1-5.
-Literacy Secondary 1 and Homework program after -school for cycle 1. - Institution of bi-monthly TLC meetings to discuss programs, issues, supports needed for specific students.
+- Immersion French classes were organized based on incoming information from the grade 6 articulation forms.
+The classes were divided into English Immersion French (Base) and a weaker French Immersion group. - St. Thomas now has a 100% French Resource post and this position supports all the French classes on an 'as needs basis' both in and out of the classroom. - AdHoc meetings continue to take place on a weekly basis and begin with teachers being invited to share concerns they have regarding students, and brainstorm ways to help. - We continued working with the board Work-Study coordinator, as well as in-school placements that were set up via our Resource teacher.
+Internal placements include: working in the Science lab and/or library, recycling, and office/classroom work, school supplies, ice making, etc. Outside placements include Papillon and Stuart Hall. - A goal is to continue having the cycle 1 vice-principal arrange meetings at key points in the year for all teachers of our English Immersion group to discuss strategies to help support students who are academically weak. - We continued with interdisciplinary team meetings with parents of students not expected to graduate to look at alternative pathways. - Continuation of academic programs tailored to assist at-risk students having difficulties: Secondary 1,2,3,4, Annex Math, Annex Secondary 4 Science, TLC math support Secondary 1-5.
+Literacy Secondary 1 and 2, Science support secondary 3. - Bi-monthly TLC meetings to discuss programs, issues, supports needed for specific students.

-- Academically, we have been very successful in targeting at-risk students and helping them succeed in high school leaving exams. - Our TLC room has escaped the stigma of being considered a location only frequented by poor students, as there is a very good mix of at-risk, high needs, average, and enriched students who make use of the room. - We need more students considering Work Oriented Pathways and not just Adult Education. - We need more programs and emphasis on students suffering from stress and anxiety.
+- Academically, we have been very successful in targeting at-risk students and helping them succeed in high school leaving exams. - Our TLC room has escaped the stigma of being considered a location only frequented by special needs students, as there is a very good mix of at-risk, high needs, average, and enriched students who make use of the room.

+- We need more students considering Work Oriented Pathways and not just Adult Education. - We need more programs and emphasis on students suffering from stress and anxiety. - We will not be repeating organizing a weaker French Immersion group.